chaudatascience/channel_adaptive_models/README.md

 The dataset can be found at https://doi.org/10.5281/zenodo.7988357

 First, you need to download the dataset.
-Suppose the dataset folder is `chammi_dataset` and it is located inside the project folder.
+Suppose the dataset folder is named `chammi_dataset`, and it is located inside the project folder.

 You need to modify the folder path in `configs/morphem70k/dataset/morphem70k_v2.yaml` and `configs/morphem70k/eval/default.yaml`.
-Specifically, change `root_dir` to `chammi_dataset` in both files.
+Specifically, set `root_dir` to `chammi_dataset` in both files.

-Copy `medadata/morphem70k_v2.csv` file to the dataset folder that you have just downloaded, which can be done by
+Then, copy `medadata/morphem70k_v2.csv` file to the `chammi_dataset` folder that you have just downloaded.
+You can use the following command:

 ```
 cp metadata/morphem70k_v2.csv chammi_dataset